 Go to our dedicated Flood Snakes & Ladders website for more information and to play the game: www.lancaster.ac.uk/floodsnakesandladders

-Flood Snakes & Ladders is also a versatile training tool that can be used in a variety of situations.
-For example:
+Flood Snakes & Ladders is a versatile training tool that highlights the different ways that social research data can be used to engage with the policy and practice of flood risk reduction, preparedness and emergency management.
+It can be used in a variety of situations such as:

 - With emergency planners – to highlight the issues that they might wish to think about when planning recovery

 - With policymakers – to help them experience how their policies are played out on the ground

 - With public and private sector practitioners involved in disaster recovery – for example, insurers, loss adjusters, damage management professionals, local government workers, teachers, health professionals – to highlight good and bad practice and stimulate debate on the best ways to manage recovery

 - With students – to help them explore the disaster recovery process, to illustrate the potential consequences of climate change and as the basis for exploring issues of flood preparedness and response